 Many factors can cause the development of cancer in the body.
 Some of these factors such as heredity (a disease that runs in the family) cannot be avoided.
 Others, such as lifestyle, can be controlled.

 For instance, the use of tobacco is one of the main causes of cancer, especially lung cancer.
 Tobacco use, whether in the form of smoking, chewing or exposure to second-hand smoke (smoking by others), can also cause cancer of the mouth and larynx, esophagus, throat and many other parts of the body.

 Optum offers comprehensive cancer risk assessments and hereditary cancer genetics evaluation programs to help you identify your risk.
-Click here to start with our online hereditary assessment.
+Start our online hereditary assessment now ›

 Other primary causes of cancer include:

 - Diet/nutrition: A poor diet might increase your risk of cancer.
 For instance, eating large amounts of high-fat foods can contribute to cancer of the colon and prostate.
 Excess weight can also be a contributing factor for various types of cancer including breast, uterus, ovary, prostate and colon.
 A proper diet and exercise is key to minimize your risk.